Ramp up your study skills with these tips from the pros in Academic Coaching.

 Organize your study space

-Study in short blocks of time
+Study in short blocks of time and change it up

 Capitalize on how the brain processes information — study in short sessions and schedule breaks throughout.
-Divide each hour of study into three 20-minute blocks and dedicate the last few minutes of each block to getting a drink, having a snack, taking a quick walk…
+Divide each hour of study into three 20-minute blocks and dedicate the last few minutes of each block to getting a drink, having a snack or stretching.

-Mixing up your study subjects helps you be more attentive.
+Plus, mixing up your study subjects helps you be more attentive.